The Gainesville, Florida day trips and one tank trips described in our website are all within a 100 mile radius of Gainesville.

 Log Cabin Winery is near Satsuma on the St Johns River and you can taste their wine and take a tour.

-Mayo doesn't have a lot to see, but it is the hometown of Florida Gator folk hero Kerwin Bell.
+Mayo does not have a lot to see, but it is the hometown of Florida Gator folk hero Kerwin Bell.
 There is no clinic here; the Mayo Clinic is in Jacksonville.

 Madison is one of the oldest towns in north Florida and has done a good job of hanging onto many of its old buildings.

-Melrose is a Victorian lakeside village with several nice preserved historic homes and a churchs.
+Melrose is a small Victorian village near Gainesville with historic buildings and a fine restaurant.